top of page

 Comorbid ADHD and ED With Dr. Roberto Olivardia

-In this episode, we spoke with Dr. Roberto Olivardia about the connection between attention deficit hyperactivity disorder and eating disorders, and the unique implications for treatment that result from having this double diagnosis.
-Dr. Olivardia also shares his personal experiences about what it is like to have ADHD and work with it to lead a fulfilling and productive life.
+In this episode, we talk with Dr. Roberto Olivardia about the often-overlooked connection between attention deficit hyperactivity disorder (ADHD) and eating disorders—and why that overlap matters so much when it comes to treatment.
+He breaks down the unique challenges of this dual diagnosis and what more effective, compassionate care can look like.
+Dr. Olivardia also shares personal insights about living with ADHD himself and how he’s learned to work with it—not against it—to build a fulfilling and productive life.

 A Pyramid Scheme: Evolution of the U.S. Food Pyramid Throughout History

-In this episode, we interviewed Dr. Jessica Mudry, Associate Professor and Associate Chair of the School of Professional Communication at Ryerson University, about why the U.S. government got involved in people’s food choices, how everything from German capitalism to wars changed food guidelines and got us counting calories and macros, and how food lobbyists made us believe “milk it does a body good.”
+In this episode, we sit down with Dr. Jessica Mudry—Associate Professor and Associate Chair of the School of Professional Communication at Ryerson University—for a fascinating deep dive into how the U.S. government became involved in people’s food choices in the first place.
+We unpack how everything from German capitalism to wartime policy shaped modern food guidelines, ushered in calorie and macro counting, and how powerful food lobbyists convinced us that slogans like “milk does a body good” were nutritional gospel.
+It’s smart, eye-opening, and guaranteed to change the way you think about what’s on your plate.

 Screen Shot 2023-06-28 at 10.11.27 AM.png